Noise85/swissloyaltyprogram/README.md

-# swissloyaltyprogram
+# SWISS LOYALTY PROGRAM
-Ethereum DAPP to support the exchange of bonus points
+Ethereum DAPP TO ENABLE REEDEM AND EXCHANGE OF LOYALTY POINTS